 Cuba has over 136 species of reptiles, and about 80% of them are endemic.
 Over half of the reptiles, about 90 species, are actually lizards.
 However, the Cuban rock iguana tends to be the most prominent on the island.
-See these reptiles for yourself on an active tour in Cuba!

 The Cuban crocodile could once be found roaming Cuba, but they can now only be found in the Zapata Swamp.
 In fact, they now hold the distinction of being the most endangered species of the New World crocodiles.
 Currently, the endangered crocodiles are losing their genetic identity due to their interbreeding with their more prolific relation, the American crocodile.
 These hybrid offspring are gradually losing their Cuban crocodile genomes, and their genetics are being gradually swamped.
 Researchers believe that the loss of this unique genetic lineage may reduce the crocodiles’ ability to adapt to environmental stresses in the future.